 represents a sequence spaces isomorphism between $S^r_{p,q}B(\R^d)$ and

 (with the usual modification in case $\max\{p,q\} = \infty$)\,.
-We want to study entropy and Gelfand numbers of compact function space embeddings on domains.
+We want to study Gelfand numbers of compact function space embeddings on domains.
 Let $\Omega$ be an arbitrary bounded domain in $\R^d$, $D(\Omega)$ denote the set of test functions and $D'(\Omega)$ the corresponding set of distributions.
 Then $S^r_{p,q}B(\Omega)$ is defined as the set of restrictions (in the distributional sense) of elements of $S^r_{p,q}B(\R^d)$ to $\Omega$, i.e.,

-and its (quasi-)norm is given by $\|f\|_{S^r_{p,q}B(\Omega)}:=\inf_{g|_{\Omega} = f} \|g\|_{S^r_{p,q}B}$\,.
-The embedding \eqref{emb} transfers to the domain $\Omega$ and is compact such that the entropy and Gelfand numbers decay and converge to zero.
+and its (quasi-)norm is given by $\|f\|_{S^r_{p,q}B(\Omega)}:=\inf_{g|_{\Omega} = f} \|g\|_{S^r_{p,q}B}$, see \cite[Sect.\ 3.1]{Vyb06}, \cite[3.2.3]{HaSi12}\,.
+The embedding \eqref{emb} transfers to the domain $\Omega$ and is compact so that the Gelfand numbers decay and converge to zero.
 We are interested in establishing the decay rate especially for the embedding \eqref{emb2} in the important special case $\Omega = [0,1]^d$, which is representative for all tensor product domains.

-Using the boundedness of certain restriction and extension operators, see \cite[Section 4.5]{Vyb06}, together with the wavelet isomorphism \eqref{wave_iso} between \eqref{defB} and \eqref{sequ_space}, we can restrict ourselves to the study of embeddings between the ``restricted sequence spaces'' $s^r_{p,q}b(\Omega)$.
+Using the boundedness of certain restriction and extension operators, see \cite[Sect.\ 4.5]{Vyb06}, \cite[3.2.3]{HaSi12}, together with the wavelet isomorphism \eqref{wave_iso} between \eqref{defB} and \eqref{sequ_space}, we can restrict ourselves to the study of embeddings between the ``restricted sequence spaces'' $s^r_{p,q}b(\Omega)$.
 For $\bar j \in \N_0^d$ and $\bar{k} \in \Z^d$ let $Q_{\bar j, \bar k} = \times_{i=1}^d 2^{-j_i}[k_i-1,k_i+1]$.
 Let $A_{\bar j}^\Omega = \{\bar k \in \Z^d: Q_{\bar j, \bar k} \cap \Omega \neq \emptyset \}$.
 Consider the sequence space

 with (quasi-)norm given by